-MI Dept. of Agriculture & Rural Development Seeks Proposals for Food Safety Education and Training Grants
+MI Dept. of Agriculture and Rural Development Seeks Proposals for Food Safety Education and Training Grants

-LANSING, MI – The Michigan Department of Agriculture & Rural Development (MDARD) is seeking proposals for food safety education and training as part of the annual Food Safety Education Fund grant program.
-The grant cycle for 2022-2023 will be a twelve-month cycle, from October 1, 2022, through September 30, 2023.
+LANSING – The Michigan Department of Agriculture and Rural Development (MDARD) is seeking proposals for food safety education and training as part of the annual Food Safety Education Fund grant program.
+The grant cycle for 2023-2024 runs from October 1, 2023, through September 30, 2024.

-Grants from the Food Safety Education Fund are competitive and designed to provide food safety training and education to consumers, food service establishment employees and agents of the director who enforce the Michigan Food Law of 2000.
-Entities eligible to receive grants include Michigan governmental and non-profit organizations and entities.
-Producers, Processors, Marketers, and Growers are not eligible for this grant opportunity.
+Grants from the Food Safety Education Fund are competitive and designed to provide food safety training and education to consumers, food service establishment employees, and staff from state and local government agencies who enforce the Michigan Food Law of 2000.
+Those eligible to receive grants include Michigan governmental and non-profit organizations and entities.
+Producers, processors, marketers, and growers are not eligible for this grant opportunity.
 Proposals with sub-grantees will be considered.
-Proposals should not include funding for required routine training such as HACCP and Manager Certification.
+Proposals should not include funding for required routine training such as HACCP and manager certification.

 Proposals will be scored and selected based on the following criteria:

 - Goals/objectives to improve food safety

 - Statewide need and audience